environment) of the site, as well as the different publications

 usage tips about environments:

 - To make a set of changes, do it in a separate environment.
-This allows you to
+This allows you to see changes that are specific to that environment.

-- For example, create a home environment for changes to the home page, or
+- For example, create a home environment for changes to the home page, or header for changes to the global header, or a blackfriday environment for specific changes related to an event.

-- If you want to test changes, but they will be discarded, create an environment
+- If you want to test changes, but they will be discarded, create an environment like draft or test.

-- When starting to work in an environment, and also before publishing changes,
+- When starting to work in an environment, and also before publishing changes, perform a rebase and test the page.
+This ensures that the current environment will have what is in production plus the changes made.

 and matheus.
 The following actions were performed: